-This module describes the process of selecting the best available climate projection information and using it to develop “climate-adjusted weather” inputs to be used for modeling climate change impacts.
+This lesson describes the process of selecting the best available climate projection information and using it to develop “climate-adjusted weather” inputs to be used for modeling climate change impacts.
 These modeled impacts can be used for planning of future water resources.
 Specific steps of this process include: 1) Recognizing the general science and terms associated with Atmosphere-ocean General Circulation Models (AOGCMs); 2) Making AOGCMs more regionally applicable through bias correction and downscaling; 3) Determining climate change scenarios based on climate projections and selecting specific projections to inform each scenario; and 4) Developing climate-adjusted weather inputs associated with each climate change scenario.

 Determine weather and climate processes that are relevant to the client’s long-term questions about surface hydrology or crop irrigation requirements.

 Distinguish between weather and climate

 Distinguish between natural climate variability and climate change

 Justify use of climate projection information in study